Coach holiday Best of Portugal & Southern Spain from Barcelona

 Departure days of the tour

-Sightseeing city tour in Porto, Lisbon, Seville, Granada (Alhambra Palace & Generalife Gardens) and Toledo with local guide / Visit to a wine cellar with wine tasting included in Porto / Tour escort throughout the whole holiday / Air conditioned modern motor-coach / High speed AVE train Barcelona – Madrid / Accommodation at 4* hotels / Daily buffet breakfast (except in Madrid) / 7 meals / City taxes in Porto and Lisbon / Travel insurance.
+Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / High speed train tickets Barcelona – Madrid / Visits in Porto, Lisbon, Seville, Córdoba, Granada (Alhambra and Generalife Gardens) and Toledo / Visit to a wine cellar with wine tasting included in Porto / Accommodation in 4* hotels / Daily buffet breakfast (except Madrid) / 3 lunches / 4 dinners / City tax in Portugal / Travel insurance.

 Day 1.
 (Thursday) BARCELONA – MADRID